 Foreign' travelers need a visa to enter a Schengen-area country.

-The EEA (European Economic Area) combines the EU (European Union) and EFTA (European Trade Association) member countries..
+The EEA (European Economic Area) combines the EU (European Union) and EFTA (European Trade Association) member countries.
 Its purpose is the participation in the European Market trade and movement, without having to be a member of the EU countries.
-In part, Scandinavian countries apply to citizens from all EEA countries.

 EU - European Union

-- Note that a 2010 EU regulation requires departing passengers to show their boarding card before passing through the security checkpoint.
-You can either print this card at the check-in counter, from a check-in machine, or from the internet; it is also available on your mobile phone, credit/debit card, or airline card.
+According to 2010 EU regulation, departing passengers need to show their boarding card before pass the security checkpoint.
+You can print this card at the check-in counter, from a check-in machine, or from the internet.

 - Members of EU: Austria Belgium Bulgaria Cyprus Czech Republic Denmark Estonia Finland France Germany Greece Hungary Ireland Italy Latvia Lithuania Luxembourg Malta Netherlands Poland Portugal Romania Slovakia Slovenia Spain Sweden United Kingdom.